Keflavík International Airport: Early years

 Originally, the airport was built by the United States military during the military allied occupation of Iceland in World War II, as a replacement for a small British landing strip at Garður to the north.
 It consisted of two separate two-runway airfields, built simultaneously just 4 km apart.
 Patterson Field in the south-east opened in 1942 despite being partly incomplete.
 It was named after a young pilot who died in Iceland.
 Meeks Field to the north-west opened on 23 March 1943, where the airport is still located today.
 It was named after another young pilot, George Meeks, who died on the Reykjavík airfield.
 Patterson Field was closed after the war, but Meeks Field and the adjoining structures were returned to Iceland's control and were renamed Naval Air Station Keflavik, named after the nearby town of Keflavík.

 In 1949, a passenger terminal was built by the Lockheed Overseas Aircraft Service.
 In its first years the passenger terminal was mostly used for troop transport as well as transatlantic technical stops; civilian airlines Icelandair and Loftleiðir were still based at the smaller Reykjavík Airport.

 In 1951, the U.S. military returned to the airport under a defence agreement between Iceland and the U.S. signed on 5 May 1951.

 Development since the 1960s

 The presence of foreign military forces in Iceland under the NATO-sponsored Iceland–U.S. Defense Agreement of 1951 was controversial in Iceland, which had no military forces other than the Icelandic Coast Guard.
-During the 1960s and 1970s, rallies were held to protest the U.S. military presence in Iceland (and in particular at Keflavík), and every year protesters walked the 50 km road from Reykjavík to Keflavík and chanted "Ísland úr NATO, herinn burt" (literally: Iceland out of NATO, the military away).
+During the 1960s and 1970s, rallies were held to protest the U.S. military presence in Iceland (and in particular at Keflavík), and every year protesters walked the 50 km road from Reykjavík to Keflavík and chanted "Ísland úr NATO, herinn burt".
 The protests were not effective.